Miyuri Samarasinghe: Acting career

-While still in school, she entered the Radio Ceylon and later went on to various radio programs with the late musician M. K. Rocksamy.
+While still in school, she entered the Radio Ceylon and later went on to various radio programs with musician M. K. Rocksamy.
 She became a permanent member of the Maasika Reguma program.
 Meanwhile, she attended to radio drama screen test conducted by Dharma Sri Wickramasinghe and became one of the top five scorers.
 At that time, she joined other young artists in the radio such as Geetha Kanthi Jayakody and Niranjala Sarojini for programs such as Baloli Loli Loli.
 Although she moved away from art with her marriage, she later joined Mercy Edirisinghe for Welikala Ratna's stage play Aluth Dawasak.

 Then she received many opportunities for acting in stage plays such as Ran Kanda, Umathusan Warusawa, Bammanno, Uruvisi, Hitha Honda Ammandi, Nattukkarayo, Nekatha, Othello, Sivamma Dhanapala, Lora and Nawasiya Anu Nawaya.
 She has acted in over 300 stage plays and produced and directed 10 plays.
 In 1981, she won the Award for Best Actress at Presidential Festival for the play Nawasiya Anu Nawaya.
 At the same year, her production Hima Kurullo received four awards at the Golden Design Awards for Best Actor, Actress, Script and Production.
 In 1983, she wrote and directed the short drama Loka Dekak Athara, where she won the Best actress award.
 Then she directed the play Parasakwala Peyak.
 It also won awards for the Best Actress and Best Production.
 She has appeared in over 300 different stage plays such as: Hita Honda ammaṇḍi, Pārā, Dēśapāluvā, Otelō, Næṭṭukkārayō, and Nækatha.